AlexandreGabrielli/Teaching-HEIGVD-RES-2019-Exercise-Calculator/specs/alexandre.gabrielli/PROTOCOL.md

 * What happens when a message is received from the other party?

+ if you're Server: parse the Input with space and return the result of command ask (see message)

+ If you're Client : print the output command

 * What is the syntax of the messages?
 How we generate and parse them?
 ```